 Even if you're not following a ketogenic diet plan, Exogenous Ketones are still a terrific brain-enhancing supplement which may reduce cognitive decline, improve brain power and reduce brain fog.
-We advise utilising a minimum of 12 grams of BHB Ketones daily (two serves of KETO SWITCH™) for maximum results.
+Studies suggest utilising a minimum of 10 grams of BHB Ketones daily for maximum results.

 - Your brain is your most complex and powerful organ; it needs specific nutrients (especially fats and Ketones) to function efficiently.